June 1, 2020 Update

-The precise news for hoverboard riders is that they will now be a complete street felony in California.
+The precise laws for hoverboard riders is that they will now be a complete street felony in California.
 Drivers have to be cautious of hoverboard riders and make sure that they have rights and duties on the roadways.
+There are laws for hoverboards that govern riding in other states as well; and there are more details below.

 - Hoverboard riders need to be at least sixteen years or older to drive or ride it on public highways/roadway but kids can hover in town areas without any issue.